Competitive Lead Assignment: Gamifying Lead Distribution for Peak Performance

 Sales is competitive by nature.
 Your reps compete for quota, compete for commissions, compete for recognition.
 So why do most lead distribution systems strip out that competitive energy entirely?

-Round-robin treats everyone equally regardless of performance.
-Territory assignment locks reps into geographic boxes.
+Round-robin assignment treats everyone equally regardless of performance.
+Territory-based routing locks reps into geographic boxes.
 Weighted distribution adjusts slowly, usually quarterly.

 But competitive assignment?
 It puts leads up for grabs and lets reps fight for them.
 First to respond gets the lead.
 Top performers get access to the best opportunities.
 Speed and skill determine who wins.